Building our Future Together - Development Code Update

 Zoning Districts and Building transition comments

-by MMK, 7 months ago
+by MMK, almost 2 years ago

 Hi -I just finished reviewing the video recording of the city commission's second UDC work session on building transitions and zoning consolidation and would like to add the following comments: